-Have you been considering a career in real estate?
+Are you considering a career in real estate?
 Does a flexible schedule, being your own boss, and earning a great income appeal to you?
-If you live in Oregon, the good news is that you can obtain your Oregon real estate license in five simple steps.
+If you live in Oregon, the good news is that you can obtain your Oregon real estate license in just a few simple steps.

 In most states, a real estate broker is a professional who oversees the work of other real estate agents.
 In Oregon, that’s not the case.

 Typically, a real estate agent becomes a broker after a minimum level of experience and following additional training.
 In most states, a broker has passed a higher-level licensing exam.
 In Oregon, a more experienced professional who manages other agents is called a principal broker.

 As you follow the steps laid out here, you’ll be pursuing an entry-level Oregon real estate license, called a broker’s license.
 Here are the steps you’ll need to take to earn your Oregon real estate license and begin your new career.

 Before you can enroll in real estate classes, you need to create an eLicense account online with the state.
 You’ll need to provide some personal information such as your address and contact information.

 2. Apply for a Broker’s License

 Fill out the real estate broker application through your eLicense account and pay the $300 fee.
 Once your request has been processed, you’ll receive an applicant ID number by email.
 You’ll need this number to sign up for prelicensing classes.

 Cost: $329 to $429